New U.S. Land Port of Entry Madawaska, Maine

 - In December 2016, GSA partially funded a joint study with Maine DOT and New Brunswick DOT on an international bridge study for Madawaska and Edmundston.

-- The GSA project team is in the process of awarding a Phase 2 Feasibility Study, Pre-Design, and Bridging Contract Documents contract for a Design Build Bridging delivery method.
+- The GSA project team awarded a Phase 2 Feasibility Study, Pre-Design, and Bridging Contract Documents contract for a Design Build Bridging delivery method in April 2018.

-- Phase 2 Feasibility Study and Supplemental NEPA Actions: Present to Late 2018
+- Phase 2 Feasibility Study and Supplemental NEPA Actions: April 2018 - Fall 2019

 COST AND FUNDING STATUS